 1. What Were Shrunken Heads Used For?

-2. Which Countries Or Cultures Performed Head Shrinking?
+2. Which Countries or Cultures Performed Head Shrinking?

 Additionally, there is some evidence that the Aztecs practiced a shrunken head ritual along with tribes in some areas of modern-day Venezuela.
-It seems to be a tradition that is most-often associated with indigenous South Americans and has been brought into voodoo culture of similar origins.
+It seems to be a tradition that is most often associated with indigenous South Americans and has been brought into voodoo culture of similar origins.

 3. Are Shrunken Heads Real Human Heads?

-Yes, they are real human heads.
+Yes, they are real human remains.
 That means that if you’ve seen authentic tsantsas exhibited at museums and in private collections around the world, they would have belonged to actual human beings.
 Pretty crazy, right?